Alterity Therapeutics Limited (ATHE): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1997 Founded as Prana Biotechnology Established the company with a focus on neurological disorders.
+1997 Incorporated as Prana Biotechnology Limited Established the foundation for a clinical-stage biotech focused on neurodegeneration.

 Alterity Therapeutics Limited (ATHE) Ownership Structure